harrispopgen/mushi/README.md

 $ conda activate mushi
 ```

+You will also need the program `dvipng` to create the figures.

 Code
 ---
 - [`mushi.py`](mushi.py): Class implementing the coalescent model of the expected sample frequency spectrum, as described in [TODO: citation when it exists].